 In the third phase. you actually stop drinking.
-You may want to get professional help for this phase, especially if you need detox.
+You may want to get professional help for this phase, especially if you need a detox.
 However, after completing treatment, be sure to enlist the help of friends and family so you can maintain your sobriety.
-You may also want to join Alcoholics Anonymous, read some self-help books and clearly identify your triggers so you can avoid them.
+You may also want to join Alcoholics Anonymous, read some self-help books, and clearly identify your triggers so you can avoid them.
 In addition, stay active and be sure you do not isolate yourself from other people.

 A Social Life Without Alcohol

 Many recovering alcoholics are concerned about how to maintain a social life without drinking.
 In the post, Some Ideas on How You Can Get Away with Not Drinking in Social Situations, the author provides the following ideas:

 - Realize lots of people are not into drinking

 - Accept that, no matter what you do, there will be times when you cannot win with people

 - Stay away from situations that involve drinking

 - Use skills that show your assertiveness

 - Just make something up to get people off your back